Xenomorfo/Xenomorfo/README.md

 - 👋 Hi, I’m @Xenomorfo
 - 👀 I’m interested in ...
-Python
+Python or C++
 - 🌱 I’m currently learning ...
 Flutter - Dart
 - 💞️ I’m looking to collaborate on ...
 Django or Python projects
 - 📫 How to reach me ... canelas.jose@sapo.pt